jocowhite/watch-price-prediction/README.md

 path_wiki = 'data/watches/ds1_kaggle/example_cleandata.csv'
 path_imdb = 'data/watches/ds1_kaggle/example_images/'
 ```
-You can also select different Datasets by changing the ds....
-Part of the Path to the right folder name.
+You can also select different Datasets by changing the ds.... part of the path to the right folder name.

 ### **Packages**
 For the following project a [poetry](https://python-poetry.org/) environment was used and the [pyproject.toml](pyproject.toml) file helps to recreate the environment.
 So you have the Option to install poetry with: